Norris Castle: The 'Syndicate' (1903–1908)

-In July 1904, Norris Castle was put up for sale again, by auction.
+That same month, Norris Castle was put up for sale again, by auction.
 The estate was described as a "grand opportunity for development into a seaside resort with practically every house overlooking the world-renowned yacht anchorage and Solent, through which the shipping of the world passes."
 However, the castle failed to sell and was withdrawn from the auction when the bidding only reached £38,000.

 In February 1906, it was proposed that the Norris Castle estate be turned into a golf club, to rival any in the world.
 It was thought that there was much to commend a venture that would bring both the yachting world and golfing world together at Cowes; and that the course would be particularly attractive to those that sail.
 It was said that having no golf course in Cowes, was a serious handicap for any fashionable seaside resort.
 It was proposed that Norris Castle itself be used as a 'Dormy house' for the club.
 The famous golfer, James Paxton, had already designed a 5700-yard, eighteen-hole course, which could be extended, if needed.
 It was suggested that there would be a landing stage for yachtsmen and even perhaps a large pier to take railway steamers.
 History shows that the club was never built at Norris Castle, However, since 1892, there had been a two-hole course at the nearby Osborne House estate, which was enlarged to nine holes in 1904.

 In July 1907, it was stated that Norris Castle had been unoccupied for several years and that it was doubted that it was in a state capable of occupation.
 At that time, it was also described as 'empty and dismantled'.

 Norris Castle was put up for auction again in August 1907, but was withdrawn from sale when the bidding only reached £28,000.